Moray and Wolf Eels: Interesting Fish Facts

 Helping an Injured Wolf Eel Survive

 It's fascinating to observe the behaviour of wolf eels and moray eels.
-Although they aren't closely related to each other they have developed similar body forms, which helps them survive in their ocean bottom habitat.
+Although they aren't closely related to each other they have developed similar body forms, which helps them survive in their habitat on the ocean floor.
 There's still a lot to learn about both types of fish.
 We may discover that their behaviour is even more complex than we realized.

 © 2012 Linda Crampton